-- Massage the breast to bring the nipple out (used for flat nipples) Nipple massage just before nursing, can also help make flat nipples more erect for breastfeeding.
+- Massage the breast to bring the nipple out (used for flat nipples).
+Nipple massage before nursing can also help make flat nipples more erect for breastfeeding.

 - Shape the nipple and breast with the hand.
 If the mother cups her breasts in a C hold and then gently presses towards her chest wall, the nipple should protrude more.

-- A nipple enhancer “nipple extender" or syringe can be used to draw the nipple out just before a feeding.
-The Lansinoh latch assist is a little device that can help pull a nipple out just before a breastfeeding session.
+- A nipple enhancer (nipple extender) or syringe can be used to draw the nipple out just before a feeding.
+The Lansinoh latch assist is a little device that can help pull a nipple out before a breastfeeding session.

-- A little nipple stretcher device called the Niplette (Avent) is made especially for the purpose of stretching out the nipple.
-Nipple stretching is done during pregnancy, to stretch the nipple out before the baby arrives.
+- A nipple stretcher device called the Niplette (Avent) is made to stretch out the nipple.
+Nipple stretching is done during pregnancy to stretch the nipple out before the baby arrives.